 - The number of trees in the park exceeds 4,860, including gray and black alder, ash, white willow, pine, maple, sycamore, silver birch and elm

-Brzeźnieński Park is a lovely park with narrow alleyways leading to dreamy views of the Baltic Sea.
-The park’s covered with tall trees, giving a great deal of precious shade on warm summer days.
+Brzeźnieński Park is a lovely park with narrow alleyways, many of which offer dreamy views of the Baltic Sea.
+The park’s covered with tall trees, providing a great deal of precious shade on warm summer days.
 There’s an adventure playground for kids.